arcana-lab/memoir/runtime/README.md

 # MemOIR Description

-This is the working description of the Memory Object IR (MOIR).
+This is the working description of the Memory Object IR (MemOIR).

 ### Defining Container Types
 `nameStructType(name, # of fields, *<field type, ...>*)`